 Working With Stakeholders

 Engaging and building productive working relationships with our stakeholders is at the core of our commitment to being a responsible and responsive company.
 We view a stakeholder as any individual or group that has an interest in or may be affected by – or have an effect on – our operations, initiatives or products.
-Resolute is committed to listening and contributing to constructive conversations with our stakeholders, including customers, employees, First Nations, environmental organizations, business partners, governments, investors and members of the communities where we live and work.
+Resolute is committed to listening and contributing to constructive conversations with our stakeholders, including customers, employees, Aboriginal peoples, environmental organizations, business partners, governments, investors and members of the communities where we live and work.

 We engage with stakeholders in a variety of ways in order to better understand their interests, concerns and goals, including townhall meetings, public consultations, and surveys for customers and operations.
-These efforts help us identify high-impact, high-interest issues (or material issues) that drive everything from the development of our sustainability strategy to decisions about what we report on and how we set public commitments.
+These efforts help us identify high-impact, high-interest issues (or shared priority issues) that drive everything from the development of our sustainability strategy to decisions about what we report on and how we set public commitments.
 As part of the Global Reporting Initiative (GRI) reporting process, Resolute has also conducted targeted stakeholder outreach to better understand the sustainability issues of material importance to the company and how stakeholders perceive we manage these issues.

 Outlined below are a few of our stakeholder engagement initiatives that take place on an annual or more frequent basis.

-Instituting Information-sharing Groups
+Instituting Information-Sharing Groups

 Through our information-sharing program, we build and maintain strong relationships with key members of our operating communities.
 These groups meet regularly, providing a forum for discussion on a range of issues of mutual importance to the participants – from harvest area allocation and energy conservation to implementing solutions to noise pollution.

-Developing Constructive First Nations Ties
+Developing Constructive Ties With Aboriginal Communities

 We are determined to continue developing constructive relationships with our First Nations neighbors, with whom we share a common interest in ensuring that our forests continue to provide for future generations.
 We regularly and systematically engage with chiefs, band councils and elders in the communities located in or near our operations to ensure that the company takes local environmental, social and economic issues into consideration as it goes about its business.